 • Turn vegetables when slightly charred (keeping the stalky edges of the cabbage nearer to the fire as they’ll need a bit more heat to cook through).

-• You can make the dukka on the Vulcanus® as above while the veg are cooking.
+• You can make the dukka on the Vulcanus® as above while the veg is cooking.

 • Create the dressing in the serving platter by trickling the olive oil and a squeeze of lemon juice onto the serving dish and seasoning with a few slithers of garlic, a pinch of salt and a twist of pepper.